-Learn how to follow the syntax configuration rules for Oracle Net Services parameters, keywords, addresses, and naming methods.
+Learn the syntax rules for configuring Oracle Net Services parameters, keywords, addresses, and naming methods.

 3.1 Overview of Configuration File Syntax

-Construct your Oracle Net Services configuration files in accordance with syntax rules and standard conventions.
+Create Oracle Net Services configuration files using syntax rules and standard conventions.

-The Oracle Net Services configuration files consist of parameters that include keyword-value pairs.
+The Oracle Net Services configuration files contain parameters that include keyword-value pairs.
 Keyword-value pairs are surrounded by parentheses:

 Some keywords have other keyword-value pairs as their values: